AyrA/EasyLog/README.md

 ## Usage

-Simple usage with a pre-made logger below
+Simple usage with a pre-made logger below.
+For a bigger demonstration, check out the EasyLogDemo project.

 ```C#